chhylp123/hifiasm/README.md

    somatic mutations and recurrent sequencing errors.
 2. Haplotype-resolved processed unitig graph without small bubbles (*prefix*.p\_utg.gfa).
-Small bubbles might be caused by somatic mutations or noise in data, which are not the real haplotype information
+Small bubbles might be caused by somatic mutations or noise in data, which are not the real haplotype information.
 3. Primary assembly [contig][unitig] graph (*prefix*.p\_ctg.gfa).
 This graph collapses different haplotypes.
 4. Alternate assembly contig graph (*prefix*.a\_ctg.gfa).
 This graph consists of all assemblies that